Omnium Gatherum (album): Background and recording

 On 10 August, the band announced via Twitter that they had finished their next album, and included emojis of a diamond and a pickaxe.
 Then, on 15 August, the band tweeted 2 more emojis; a drop of water and a faucet filling a glass, leading to speculation that these emojis were related to a future album.

 On 30 October, the band played an unreleased track from an unspecified album at Melbourne's "Play On Victoria" event at the Sidney Myer Music Bowl.
-The next day, the band released the lyrics to the song, "Gaia", via a screenshot posted to twitter.
+The next day, the band released the lyrics to the song, "Gaia", via a screenshot posted to Twitter.

 In January 2022, the tweets with emojis resumed, and the account began to like tweets that were able to discern the song titles.
-During this batch of emoji tweets, the King Gizzard Twitter liked a tweet asking the band to like if a double album is coming, leading many to presume that Omnium Gatherum will be a double album.
+During this batch of emoji tweets, the King Gizzard Twitter account liked a tweet asking the band to like if a double album is coming, leading many to presume that Omnium Gatherum will be a double album.

 In February, the band announced a three-hour marathon set in Melbourne, naming the one-off show as Return Of The Curse Of Timeland, set to take place on March 5.
 During the show, the band played four songs from the record: "Magenta Mountain", "The Garden Goblin", "The Dripping Tap" and "Gaia".

-The album is the first studio recording since the COVID-19 pandemic began where the band played together in the studio; K.G., L.W., and Butterfly 3000 were recorded remotely during lockdown.
+The album is the first studio recording since the COVID-19 pandemic began where the band played together in the studio; K.G.
+(2020), L.W.
+(2021), and Butterfly 3000 were recorded remotely during lockdown.

-The album's rap songs were the result of Mackenzie learning sampling using numerous vinyl records he had purchased on Discogs, with Kenny-Smith then rapping over them.
+The album's rap songs were the result of Stu Mackenzie learning sampling using numerous vinyl records he had purchased on Discogs, with Ambrose Kenny-Smith then rapping over them.
 The Guardian described the experiments as a "rare contentious issue within the group".

 Release

-The album was announced on 8 March 2022, and the band released the eighteen-minute song "The Dripping Tap"—their longest studio recording to date and the first song since 2019's Fishing for Fishies featuring performances recorded by all six current members on the same day.
+The album was announced on 8 March 2022, and the band released the eighteen-minute song "The Dripping Tap"—the first song since 2019's Fishing for Fishies featuring performances recorded by all six current members on the same day.
 In the announcement, bandleader Stu Mackenzie hinted that Omnium Gatherum would be the band's longest studio album so far and represents "a turning point" in their career as it is "going to change the way we write and record music — at least for a while", adding that the band is "entering into our 'jammy period'".

 The album's second single, "Magenta Mountain", was released on 29 March, and was accompanied with a video for a live version of the song, recorded on 5 March at the Return of the Curse of Timeland show.
 A third single, "Kepler-22b", was released on 19 April, also accompanied by a music video.